quantify-os/quantify-core/docs/installation.rst

     .. note::

-        Be aware that a unix-like terminal on windows almost always comes with some caveats.
-The most likely for you to encounter is that running a python interactive terminal requires running :code:`winpty python` or :code:`python -i` instead of just :code:`python`.
-If possible avoid that altogether and run an IPython terminal instead: :code:`ipython`.
+        Be aware that a unix-like terminal on windows has some caveats.
+To avoid them, we recommend to run any python code using :ref:`JupyterLab <https://jupyterlab.readthedocs.io/en/stable/>`_ (installation steps follows below).

 #.
-Add :code:`source /path/to/Anaconda3/etc/profile.d/conda.sh` in the `.bashrc <https://superuser.com/a/602896>`_ (or in the `.bash_profile`) to expose the anaconda in bash terminal.
+(Windows only) Add :code:`source /path/to/Anaconda3/etc/profile.d/conda.sh` in the `.bashrc <https://superuser.com/a/602896>`_ (or in the `.bash_profile`) to expose the anaconda in bash terminal.

     .. tip::
         If you followed the default anaconda installation the path to it will be similar to